 Types of Hub

-- Active Hub:- These are the hubs which have their own power supply and can clean, boost, and relay the signal along with the network.
-It serves both as a repeater as well as wiring centre.
+- Active Hub:- These are the hubs that have their own power supply and can clean, boost, and relay the signal along with the network.
+It serves both as a repeater as well as a wiring center.
 These are used to extend the maximum distance between nodes.

-- Passive Hub :- These are the hubs which collect wiring from nodes and power supply from active hub.
+- Passive Hub :- These are the hubs that collect wiring from nodes and power supply from the active hub.
 These hubs relay signals onto the network without cleaning and boosting them and can’t be used to extend the distance between nodes.

-- Intelligent Hub :- It work like active hubs and include remote management capabilities.
+- Intelligent Hub :- It works like active hubs and includes remote management capabilities.
 They also provide flexible data rates to network devices.
 It also enables an administrator to monitor the traffic passing through the hub and to configure each port in the hub.

 Types of Bridges